Police: One pedestrian killed, two hurt in crashes

 One pedestrian killed, two hurt in Bay Shore and Inwood crashes, police say

-Three pedestrians crossing Long Island streets were struck by drivers Monday evening less than three hours apart — with one crash fatal and the other an unsolved hit-and-run, according to the county police departments.
+Three pedestrians trying to cross Long Island streets were struck by drivers Monday evening less than three hours apart — with one crash fatal and the other an unsolved hit-and-run, according to the county police departments.

-Less than three hours earlier in Suffolk, two pedestrians in Bay Shore were struck by a hit-and-run driver in an SUV who hit them and drove away, the county’s police department wrote in a separate news release.
+Less than three hours earlier in Suffolk, two pedestrians in Bay Shore were struck by a driver in an SUV who then fled in the vehicle, the county’s police department wrote in a separate news release.

 The pedestrian, whose name was not immediately made public, was brought to an area hospital and declared dead at 10:22 p.m., according to the release.
-The driver remained at the scene and the vehicle’s brakes were checked, the release said.
+The driver remained at the scene and the vehicle’s brakes were checked.

 The release did not disclose the results of the inspection, nor any other details of what happened.